lhmzhou/beyond-lennon-walls/README.md

 - Think about your audience: Do your friends really want to read seven heavily-captioned posts, or do they prefer a single post summary?
 - Engage carefully with friends & family: Sometimes it's best to agree to disagree and move on for now.
 - Engage carefully (or not at all) with the trolls: Do you really need to win that argument on the internet with someone you don't know?
+- This [Telegram channel](https://t.me/s/hkstandstrong_promo_int) has posters and information in multiple languages
+- Create content of verified information that is easily shareable and digestable to help get the word out to people. (example: games like this https://codepen.io/cassie-codes/full/MNrPza)

 ---